KonCoder0867428/Cinema/README.md

 A Fun Cinema for Gang Beasts. :)

 ## Info
 This is Cinema.
 A Map for Gang Beasts that is a Cinema where you can actually watch you local computer video files in this Gang Beasts Map.
+This is the first ever Map that includes Video Player from Unity in Gang Beasts!
 To install it Follow these instruction bellow

 ## Mod